nicolargo/glances/docs/glances-doc.rst

 ``Z``
     Zombie

-*Note*: limits values can be overwritten in the configuration file under the ``[process]`` section.
+*Note*: limit values can be overwritten in the configuration file under the ``[process]`` section.

 Monitored Processes List